Florida Youth Camps FAQ’s

 Campers must have all medications listed on their medication form at registration.
 If you forget to pack a medication, a replacement may be able to be picked up at a local pharmacy.
 However, this is a time-consuming extra step that delays your camper from jumping into the fun-filled camp experience, so please do everything possible to make sure all medications are packed and match those listed on the health form.

-The state of New York requires that all medications including prescriptions, over-the-counter medicines, vitamins and supplements be listed on a camp medication form with the signature of a provider authorized to prescribe medications.
+The state of Florida requires that all medications including prescriptions, over-the-counter medicines, vitamins and supplements be listed on a camp medication form with the signature of a provider authorized to prescribe medications.
 We are required to follow the instructions on the medication form.

 You can note any and all food allergies on the health form.
 Campers with food allergies should speak with the chef upon arrival at camp so they can be aware of and avoid potential allergens.
 Many gluten-free items are available and fresh salads are served at all dinner meals.
 You can also email email@example.com to request the Allergen Guide for our summer menu and food ingredients.